 An STR involving a transfer from one competitive retailer to another shall be submitted by the retailer to whom the consumer will be transferred if the process is completed.
 A distributor shall notify the current retailer that a transfer request has been received and wait twenty business days before continuing transfer processing.
 If no response is received from the current retailer, the request will be processed.
-If, at the end of thetwenty business day period, the distributor has not received written authorisation from any party to cease processing, the transfer request shall be completed.
+If, at the end of the twenty business day period, the distributor has not received written authorisation from any party to cease processing, the transfer request shall be completed.
 If the new retailer, the consumer or the current retailer (acting upon specific written authorisation from the consumer to terminate the transfer) notifies the distributor, by way of written authorisation that the transfer request should be terminated, the distributor shall cease processing the transfer.
 Whichever party submits the termination request, the distributor shall notify the other two parties that processing of the transfer has terminated.

-In the event that aSTR for a consumer (the second pending request) is received by a distributor and there exists for the same consumer, both a current retailer and a pending STR (the initial pending request), the distributor shall notify the retailer that filed the second pending request that its STR has been rejected as there are one request in process.
+In the event that an STR for a consumer (the second STR) is received by a distributor and there exists for the same consumer, a pending STR (the initial STR), the distributor shall notify the retailer that filed the second pending STR that it has been rejected as there is already a pending STR waiting for the supplier change to proceed.